 Logging into the desktop software of a password manager is as simple as typing in your master password or using one the biometric options (fingerprint or Face ID).

-Your Master Password is the password you create when you first sign up for a password manager app and it unlocks access to the password vault.
+Your Master Password is the password you create when you first sign up for a password manager app and it unlocks access to the entire password vault.

 The truth is, though, I rarely open up the desktop app for 1Password (which is my preferred app).
 Most of the time, it operates behind the scenes as I’m logging into one of my online accounts.